springone-tour-2020-cicd/katacoda-scenarios/5-manage-triggers/step3.md

 Assuming the `PipelineRun` finished successfully, you now have a new image in your Docker Hub account.

 In order for you to deploy this image to the dev environment, you need to manually update the Kustomization file with the new image's tag.
-As seen in the [previous scenario](https://www.katacoda.com/springone-tour-2020-cicd/scenarios/4-argocd), ArgoCD will then go on to automatically deploy the resources.
+As seen in the [previous scenario](https://www.katacoda.com/springone-tour-2020-cicd/scenarios/4-argocd), Argo CD will then go on to automatically deploy the resources.

 Instead of doing this manually, it'd be better to have another pipeline update the Kustomization file automatically, based on a trigger listening to Docker Hub webook events.